Resolving duplicate bindings

 ActiveJ Inject supports a special @ProvidesIntoSet

-annotation that can be used in place of @Provides
+annotation which can be used instead of @Provides

 annotation.

-This annotation on a method with a return type T
+This annotation on a method with the return type T

 into a Set<T>

-bindings a resolved to a set that is a union
+bindings are resolved into a set, which is the union

-of all the other provided sets of type T
+of all other provided sets of type T

 .